grafana/alloy/docs/sources/reference/components/prometheus/prometheus.remote.queue.md

 ## Examples

-The following examples show you how to create `prometheus.remote_write` components that send metrics to different destinations.
+The following examples show you how to create `prometheus.remote.queue` components that send metrics to different destinations.

 ### Send metrics to a local Mimir instance